-Wheelchair Basketball in the UK is an inclusive sport – this means that participants of all abilities (disabled and non-disabled) are able to play the game and compete in the British Wheelchair Basketball domestic leagues.
+Wheelchair Basketball in the UK is an inclusive sport – this means that disabled and non-disabled participants can play the sport and compete in the British Wheelchair Basketball domestic leagues.

 |1.0||Little or no trunk movement in any plane.
 Balance in both forward and sideways directions is significantly impaired, and players rely on their arms to return them to the upright position when unbalanced.
 No active trunk rotation.|